 The mature oak hickory woodlands feature grey squirrels, turkey, and deer.
 Spring wildflowers dappling the forest floor include crimson fire pinks, wake robin trilliums, and spring beauties.
 The prairie bursts with little bluestem, purple and yellow coneflowers; a habitat that invites diverse insect and birdlife.

 History of Acquisition and Property

 In May of 2012, Margaret Marchand donated the 37 acres edging the Tippecanoe River in Carroll County to NICHES Land Trust for conservation and the quiet enjoyment by the public of the natural world.
-At Margaret’s request, the preserve is named after the nickname of a one room school house Margaret’s Mother attended in Tippecanoe County.
+At Margaret’s request, the preserve is named after the one-room schoolhouse her uncle's attended in Tippecanoe County.
 Frogs’ Glory is being restored to oak hickory woodland.

 In 2017, NICHES added 71 acres as part of a mitigation for wooded lands that were lost as part of a power line expansion work completed by NIPSCO near to the site.